-The Clearness slider adjusts the X900H's black frame insertion (BFI) feature, and setting the slider to '1' and setting the Smoothness slider to '2' activates the X900H's X-Motion Clarity feature.
+The Clearness slider adjusts the X900H's X-Motion Clarity feature.
 We recommend this setting if you want clear motion, without sacrificing as much brightness.

 The Sony X900H is able to remove judder from all sources, but some additional settings are required for some content.
 For a native 24p signal, like from a Blu-ray player, no additional motion settings are required.
 To remove judder from external 60p/60i sources, like a cable box, or for the native apps, set Motionflow to 'Custom,' set both the Smoothness and Clearness sliders to 'Min,' and set CineMotion to 'Auto.'